Our Process

 Shape Thumb

-Writing a TOK essay can be a challenging task, and it is made even more difficult by the need to properly cite sources using specific citation styles.
+Writing a TOK essay can be a challenging task, and it is made even more difficult by the need to cite sources using specific citation styles properly.
 Proper citation is essential to ensure that your essay is accurate, credible, and can be easily verified by readers.
-In this guide, we will explore the importance of TOK essay citation styles and provide an overview of the different citation styles commonly used in TOK essays.
+Let’s go through the importance of TOK essay citation styles and provide an overview of the different citation styles commonly used in TOK essays.

 Importance of Citation Styles in TOK Essays

-TOK Essay Citation Styles plays a critical role.
+TOK Essay Citation Styles play a critical role.
 Proper citation allows readers to verify the accuracy of your arguments, follow the logic of your essay, and assess the credibility of your sources.
-Additionally, TOK essay citation styles help to ensure that you are giving credit to the original sources of your ideas, avoiding plagiarism, and demonstrating your own academic integrity.
+Additionally, TOK essay citation styles help ensure that you give credit to the sources of your ideas, avoid plagiarism, and demonstrate your academic integrity.

 What are Citation Styles?